Constitution

 The non-voting members of the CJDSA shall include, ex officio, all student representatives to program standing committees, all student representatives to Graduate Council, and all other DSC Program Representatives.
 Non-voting members shall have voice at all meetings.

-The six CJDSA Board Members are listed as follows, along with their duties:
+The seven CJDSA Board Members are listed as follows, along with their duties:

 1. President